 - Be honest, stay positive, and have fun.
 While talking to your daughter might not be the simplest task, with a good attitude and loads of compassion, you will make the most out of the situation and your daughter will be all the more grateful for it.

 If your daughter is struggling with her self esteem or has started to act out during her tween years, just talking to your daughter probably won’t do the trick.
-Asheville Academy for Girls, a therapeutic boarding school for young girls ages 10-14, can help your daughter get back on the right track.
+Asheville Academy, a therapeutic boarding school for young girls ages 10-14, can help your daughter get back on the right track.